Pollution in California: Pollution as an externality

 In economics, an externality occurs when the producer does not have to pay its full cost, and when it affects another party either positively or negatively.
 If the cost to society is greater than the cost the consumer is paying for it, then the externality is negative because it imposes this extra cost on society, which can lead to market inefficiencies.
 Solving the problem of negative externalities can be costly on its own, as it is often difficult to assign responsibility.
 Typically, the party who owns the property rights to the polluted area is responsible for paying the cost, but alternative strategies include taxing the producer or collecting payments from a determined group of individuals.
 California suffers specifically from negative production externalities, which is when a firm's production reduces the well-being of others who are not compensated by the firm.

 Pollution is one of the most common forms of negative externalities present in the world economy, and this is especially true of California, which suffers from the worst pollution levels in the country.
 It can also arrive in many forms, such as air pollution, water pollution, farming pollution, and noise pollution.
 The Market for Air Pollution graph helps visualize how pollution works as a negative externality within California: since the costs for reducing pollution are lower at the market equilibrium, the market will shift to the social equilibrium to reduce the quantity of pollution.

 The negative externalities incurred from pollution are numerous, as its broad nature has the capacity to affect masses of people at once.
 While the health costs are the most obvious, the following sections provide more insight into the negative externalities suffered by the California public.

 Air pollution in California is a negative externality which arises from the combustion of fossil fuels or other forms of greenhouse gas emissions.
 As the graphs show, the effects of this negative externality is a deadweight welfare loss (DWL) that results when the marginal benefit does not equal the marginal cost.

 There have been studies conducted that point to the possibility of fertilized land being the cause of the vast amounts of smog in suburban areas.
 Nitrogen, which is present in soil, leaks into the air creating nitrogen oxide in which is a main component of smog.
 This amount of NO_{x} that is leaked into the air can cause the majority of health issues that are observed in California.
 These health conditions were described in the introduction and can be detrimental to children and the elderly.
 Image A below, shows the drastic difference of the amount of nitrogen that is expelled into the air due to fertilizer.
-Mogenson states that 4% of the states nitrogen oxide emissions come from soil on agricultural land even though there is not any agricultural land near the hotspots of California's smog studies such as Sacramento and Los Angeles.
+Mogenson states that 4% of the state's nitrogen oxide emissions come from soil on agricultural land even though there is not any agricultural land near the hotspots of California's smog studies such as Sacramento and Los Angeles.